hackforla/tdm-calculator/doc/Contributing.md

-# Contributing to the TDM Calculator Project
+# Contributing to the TDM Calculator Project - Getting Started

 If you are not going to do hands-on development, you can simply experiment with the test version of the application at <a href="https://tdm-calc-staging.herokuapp.com"> https://tdm-calc-staging.herokuapp.com</a>.